 The boost that lockdowns gave to various new technology businesses may have brought forward the demise of older incumbent firms.
 Ben thinks that there is perhaps even less time available to these incumbents to reinvent themselves (not that many of these companies are capable of doing that in any case).
-For example, Ben initially thought that Intel might be a beneficiary of lockdowns as demand for PCs rose.
-However, its manufacturing problems persisted and the position was sold (this turned out to be a good decision - see page 10).
-AMD continues to take market share from Intel.
+For example, Ben initially thought that Intel might be a beneficiary of lockdowns as demand for personal computers rose.
+However, its manufacturing problems persisted and the position was sold (this turned out to be a good decision - see page 11).
+Advanced Micro Devices continues to take market share from Intel.

-Similarly, SAP, which was only a small position but faces heightened competition from a number of SaaS firms, has now been sold in its entirety.
+Similarly, business software company SAP, which was only a small position but faces heightened competition from a number of software-as-a-service (SaaS) firms, has now been sold in its entirety.
 The share price fell subsequently.

 Historically, Microsoft has been a good example of an established business which did manage to reinvent itself.
 This is evident in its success relative to the likes of Dell and Oracle.
-Nevertheless, Zoom is taking share from some parts of Teams' product suite and might start adding on ancillary services.
+Nevertheless, Zoom is taking share from some parts of Microsoft Teams' product suite and might start adding on ancillary services.
 Ben is also conscious that there is risk of an economic slowdown as the long-term effects of the pandemic become more apparent.
 For example, although its cloud computing business is doing very well, Microsoft's software arm could face a headwind if the pace of job losses and business closures accelerates.